Six keys to punting success

 5. Discipline is the true edge

-• Betting bigger after a few beers
+• Betting more after a few drinks

 6. Betting with ratings, not emotions